Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Introduction

-The magnetic structure of MnGe/MnSi/Si(111) films was probed by small-angle neutron scattering (SANS) in Ref.~\onlinecite{Kanazawa_2017}, which revealed single-$Q$ helimagnetic order above \SI{100}{\kelvin}.
-Below this temperature, the magnetic diffraction spot along $[111]$ split into two sets of three spots.
-For the \SI{1.8}{\micro\metre} thick film {($\approx$ bulk)}, these spots were along $\langle 100 \rangle$ directions.
-However, for the 160 and \SI{735}{\nano\metre} thick samples, the diffraction features were up to $\sim\ang{37}$ away from $\langle 100 \rangle$ towards the $[111]$.
+The magnetic structure of MnGe/MnSi/Si(111) films was probed by small-angle neutron scattering (SANS) in Ref.~\cite{Kanazawa_2017}, which revealed single-$Q$ helimagnetic order above \SI{100}{\kelvin}.
+In contrast to bulk, where the helices aligned along [100], the helical wavevector was along the [111] film normal.
+Below \SI{100}{\kelvin}, the magnetic diffraction spot along $[111]$ split into two sets of three spots.
+For the \SIdash{1.8}{\micro\metre}-thick film {($\approx$bulk)}, these spots were along $\langle 100 \rangle$ directions.
+However, for the 160- and \SIdash{735}{\nano\metre} thick samples, the diffraction features were up to $\sim\ang{37}$ away from $\langle 100 \rangle$ toward the $[111]$.
 In these thinner samples, the alleged triple-$Q$ state was suppressed to a region below approximately \SI{40}{\kelvin} with the addition of a uniaxial anisotropy due to epitaxial strain from the substrate.
-Another report using spin-polarized scanning tunneling microscopy (SP-STM) on an \SI{80}{\nano\metre} MnGe/FeGe/Si(111) film found multi-domain single-$Q$ states, but no evidence for a triple-$Q$ hegdehog state.
-The intersection of these domains create topological objects, but they occur at a density lower than required to explain the features in the Hall effect data for MnGe.
+Another report using spin-polarized scanning tunneling microscopy on an \SIdash{80}{\nano\metre} MnGe/FeGe/Si(111) film found multidomain single-$Q$ states, and no evidence for a triple-$Q$ hedgehog state~\cite{Repicky_2021}.
+The intersections of these domains create topological objects, but they occur at a density lower than required to explain the features in the Hall-effect data for MnGe.